 Additionally, once an individual starts taking Sertraline, stopping usage may cause serious side effects, including anxiety, irritability, high or low mood, feeling restless or sleepy; headache, sweating, nausea, dizziness; electric shock-like sensations, shaking, and confusion.
 As such, both taking Sertraline and stopping the use of Sertraline comes with side effects and symptoms.

 Beyond the negative physiological effects that Sertraline has on an individual, it oftentimes is also not very practical.
-Services such as hims only offer up to 5 Sertraline pills per month.
-As such, if you’re planning on engaging in sexual intercourse more often, you may have to seek out other solutions.
-Additionally, is it recommended that you take your dosage 4 - 8 hours before having sex.
+It is recommended that you take your dosage 4 - 8 hours before having sex.
 Sex often is not a pre-planned activity.
 As such, an inability to time the usage of Sertraline may further complicate its effectiveness.

-Unlike Sertraline and other SSRIs, Mate Endurance is 100% drug-free, meaning it comes without the nasty side effects that are often associated with prescription drugs.
-Mate Endurance’s main ingredient is L-Tryptophan.
-L-Tryptophan is an amino acid, which the body converts into 5-HTP (5-hyrdoxytryptophan), and then to serotonin, melatonin, and vitamin B6 (nicotinamide).
-As such, Mate Endurance serves the same purpose as SSRIs of increasing the presence of serotonin in the brain, but does so through more natural bodily functions.
+Unlike Sertraline and other SSRIs, mate endurance is 100% drug-free, meaning it comes without the nasty side effects that are often associated with prescription drugs. mate endurance's main ingredient is 5-HTP (5-hyrdoxytryptophan), an amino acid which the body converts into serotonin.
+As such, mate endurance serves the same purpose as SSRIs of increasing the presence of serotonin in the brain, but does so through more natural bodily functions.

-Second, unlike Sertraline, which can cause erectile dysfunction and decreased sex drive, Mate Endurance can, in some cases, improve erectile function and increase libido and testosterone because of various natural ingredients included in the dietary supplement.
+Second, unlike Sertraline, which can cause erectile dysfunction and decreased sex drive, mate endurance can, in some cases, improve erectile function and increase libido and testosterone because of various natural ingredients included in the dietary supplement.
 For example, L-Citrulline is an amino acid in the dietary supplement which the body converts to L-Arginine.
-L-Arginine improves blood flow by increasing nitric oxide production, thereby improving erectile function.
-Mate Endurance also contains ingredients such as tribulus, grape seed extract, cinnamon and fenugreek, which have all been suggested to increase testosterone and boost one’s sex drive.
+L-Arginine improves blood flow by increasing nitric oxide production, thereby improving erectile function. mate endurance also contains ingredients such as tribulus, which has been suggested to boost one’s sex drive.

-Most importantly, however, is that Mate Endurance is a 100% drug-free, more natural solution to premature ejaculation.
+Most importantly, however, is that mate endurance is a 100% drug-free, more natural solution to addressing premature ejaculation.
 That means you get to hold your head high and keep your body clean… whenever you get down and dirty.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.